Donald Trump to leave hospital after coronavirus treatment, says: "Don't be afraid of COVID" | DW | 05.10.2020

 his clinical status support the president's safe return home, where he'll be surrounded by world class medical care."

-Doctors have been treating him with a steroid, dexmethasone, which is normally used only in the most severe cases.
+Doctors treating Trump was unsure when he'll no longer be contagious for the virus or when he'd be able to travel again.
+Trump is being treated with a steroid, dexmethasone, which is normally used only in the most severe cases.

 Read more: White House COVID outbreak widens, as cases mount